oweitman/ioBroker.openligadb/README.md

 * ~~controllable gameday in the gameday widget~~

 ## Changelog
+### 0.11.0
+* extend table to calculate with x last games and extend table to calculate ranking for a defined gameday, to ensure backward compatibility i have to create a new table v3 widget
+* extend table with trend sign (arrow up/down, point for no change)
+* new widget goal getter ranking with sort function
+* new widget pivot table of played games
+* extend table modes with 1st round,2nd round
 ### 0.10.3
 * change computing and output logic of gameday widget to mark gameday header with favorite class
 * improve documentation with css-klasses for  table widget